-Even then, my FTs always needed to be tricked into lower (correct) exposures by half-clicking on the sky then pulling down and composing to click.
+Even then, my FTs always needed to be tricked into slightly lower (correct) exposures by half-clicking on the sky, pulling down and composing to click.
 It was only when I got a Lumix LX100 that I realised a: how handy an EV Comp dial (right) is; I use it on almost every shot.
-And b: how relatively crappy some FT pics were.
+And b: how relatively crappy some of my FT pics were.
 I used the FT less and less.

 With all the essential controls on the body, not buried in a menu, the compact LX is very nice to handle, but of course isn’t suited to paddling.
 It’s not so suited to desert travels either (I do that too).
-Like all such cameras, each time you turn it on the telescoping lens sucks in dust which sticks to the sensor and appears as dots on most images.
+Like all such cameras, each time you turn it on, the telescoping lens sucks in dust which sticks to the sensor and appears as dots on most images.
 It drives some owner-reviewers nuts.
-You can’t reach the sensor as you can on a DSLR but anyway, the dots can easily be erased in iPhoto.
+You can’t reach the sensor as you can on a DSLR even if the dots can easily be erased in iPhoto.
 Or, here’s a great trick: zoom in and out as you hoover the lens (left).
-I just did it again a year after a pro clean and it really works.
+I did again a year after a pro clean and it really works.

-There nothing I can do about the zoom motor which gets slower and slower and now needs a pull to extend and a push to retract.
-I considered a weather-sealed Sony 6300 mirrorless (here’s a great list) to reduce the dust and some water issues, but will probably just keep using the LX until it packs up (it did a few weeks later).
+There nothing I can do about the LX’s zoom motor which got slower and slower and eventually needed a tug to extend and a push to retract.
+I eventually flodded it and got a weather-sealed Sony 6300 mirrorless (here’s a great list) to reduce the dust and some water issues.
 The 2018 LX100 II got some improvements, but weather-sealing wasn’t one of them.

 Back to the TG-5.
-Watching one of the vids below I learned it has an unmarked control dial in the same, top-right position and which works as an EV Comp in some modes.
+Watching one of the vids below I learned it has an unmarked control dial in the same, top-right position and which can work as an EV Comp dial.
 That alone is worth the price of the camera.

 Having been inspired to RTFM for once, I now realise the TG-5 is actually much closer to the LX than I though, not least in terms of the staggering number of things it can do – most of which go way over my head.
 You can even clip on wide or tele converter lenses (a bodge, imo, if photo quality matters) but more usefully, you can fit a clear filter over the lens window.
 Being bigger than an FT lens window, I can easily see it catching a scratch.
 For that you need the Olympus CLA-T01 adapter (£20; or a £6 JJC knock-off; above right) to which you then screw in a regular 40.5mm filter: UV, polarised, whatever (left).
 With a piece of screen guard stuck over the LCD, the Olympus Tough can now be treated Olympus Rough, with both screen guard and UV filter being inexpensively replaceable.